 - 1. Save your file as: P5-D11-ChartRevised - 2.
 Display slide 3, Our Expansion Plan. - 3.
 Click in the text of the last item in the SmartArt graphic (the text about training the staff). - 4.
 Choose SmartArt Tools→Design→Create Graphic→Move Up.
 The shape is moved up from the third position to the second position. - 5.
 Save your presentation and then exit PowerPoint.

 Self-Assessment

-Check your knowledge of this chapter's key concepts and skills by completing the Self-Assessment on the Student Resource Center.
+Check your knowledge of this chapter's key concepts and skills using the Self-Assessment in your ebook or online (eLab course or Student Resource Center).

-Apply Your Skills
+Reinforce Your Skills